Frequently Asked Questions for Doctors in Training

 - You can book on as few or as many workshops as you feel are useful however, once booked, we would be grateful if you could make every effort to attend so that places are not wasted as demand is high

-- Once booked/attended, please could you ensure that your TPD/Educational Supervisor is made aware that you have a place on the workshop at your Return to Training meeting and that you add this information to your Return to Training form.
-Remember that your Return to Training form should be uploaded to your e-Portfolio and emailed to the SuppoRTT team.
+- Once booked/attended, please could you ensure that your TPD/Educational Supervisor is made aware that you have a place on the workshop at your Return to Training meeting and that you add this information to your Pre-Return to Training Form 2

-- You are welcome to use course days for KIT (if approved by your employer) but please note that HEE-EM does not pay for your KIT days – that is the responsibility of your Trust.
+- You are welcome to use course days for KIT (if approved by your employer) but please note that HEE-EM does not pay for your KIT days – that is the responsibility of your Trust (or Lead Employer for GP Trainees).
 You should liaise with the relevant HR Team at your Trust (or Lead Employer for GP Trainees) to advise them that you would like to go on a course as part of your KIT days.
-It is up to individual Trusts and their policies as to whether they accept this.
-HEE has no control over this part of the process.
+It is up to individual Trusts as to whether they accept this and HEE has no control over this part of the process as HEE is not the employer.
+If you are a GP trainee, you must advise the Lead Employer of KIT days you would like to take in advance as they have specific rules regarding SRTT days.